 In an 1860 letter to the American naturalist Asa Gray, Darwin wrote, “I own that I cannot see as plainly as others do, and as I should wish to do, evidence of design and beneficence on all sides of us.
 There seems to me too much misery in the world.
 I cannot persuade myself that a beneficent and omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within the living bodies of Caterpillars, or that a cat should play with mice.”

 When the wasp senses the tip of the ovipositor in contact with the host larva, she injects the egg through the hollow tube.
 After the egg hatches, the young ichneumon wasp larva feeds on the horntail larva and then pupates inside the cell or gallery.
 When mature, it chews its way out and begins life as an adult — and the boys are waiting.
-Adult male wasps are adept at discerning wood-chewing vibrations, and they use their antennae in to detect emerging virgin queens with which to mate (below).
+Adult male wasps are adept at discerning wood-chewing vibrations, and they use their antennae in to detect the pheromones of the emerging virgin queens with which they hope to mate (below).

 Male Megarhyssa wasps gather at trees or fallen logs where female wasps are emerging in springtime.
 They seek to inseminate the females by either of two methods – waiting for them to emerge, or actually inserting their abdomens into the hole from which the female will shortly emerge.
 Males do not have stingers or ovipositors.
 I see males congregating and jockeying for position at the same places I see females laying eggs.
 In nearly 15 years of photographing insects, I have only caught them in the act on two occasions, and have only seen a handful of specimens all told.
 Rare indeed is this intriguing creature!